 September, 6.
 The Otmoor riots break out, a mass demonstration against enclosure of Otmoor in Oxfordshire.

 September, 15.
 The Liverpool and Manchester Railway opens, the world’s first intercity passenger railway operated solely by steam locomotives.
 Prime Minister Arthur Wellesley, Duke of Wellington, rode on one of the eight inaugural trains.
-During the opening, Liverpool MP William Huskisson is accidentally killed by Stephenson’s Rocket, whilst trying to board the Duke’s railway carriage.
+During the opening, Liverpool MP William Huskisson is accidentally killed by Robert Stephenson’s Rocket, whilst trying to board the Duke’s railway carriage.
 He thereby becomes history’s first railway casualty.

 September, 18.
 Death of William Hazlitt, essayist, drama and literary critic, painter, social commentator, and philosopher (born in 1778).

 November, 22.
-The Whig Earl Grey succeeds the Duke of Wellington as Prime Minister.
+The Whig politician Earl Grey succeeds the Duke of Wellington as Prime Minister.

 December, 16.
-The last hanging for piracy takes place at Execution Dock, Wapping.
+The last hanging for piracy takes place at Execution Dock, Wapping, in east London.

 Missing a date? if you know of any movements not covered here we would welcome letting us know, along with a reference to any source material so we can try to fill in the gaps.